sttp-book/sttp-book/chapters/pragmatic-testing/design-for-testability.md

 Imagine that class A depends on B, C, D and E. After inspection, you notice that B interacts with C, and D interacts with E.
 Devising a new class that handles the communication between B and C (let us call it BC), and other one that handles the communication between D and E (let us call it DE), already reduces A's coupling.
 After all, it now depends only on BC, and DE.
 In general, pushing responsibilities and dependencies to smaller classes and later connecting them via larger abstractions is the way to go.

-- **Complex conditions and testability**: We have seen in previous chapters that conditions that are very complex (e.g., an `if` statement composed of multiple Boolean operations) require great effort from testers.
+- **Complex conditions and testability**: We have seen in previous chapters that conditions that are very complex (e.g. an `if` statement composed of multiple Boolean operations) require great effort from testers.
 For example, the number of tests one might devise after applying some boundary testing or condition+branch coverage criteria might be too high.

 Reducing the complexity of such conditions, for example by breaking it into multiple smaller conditions, will not reduce the overall complexity of the problem, but will "spread" it.